cxsquared/portfolio/_posts/2016-04-02-Setting-Up-Xcode-and-Visual-Studio-for-FMOD-Development.md

 ## Downloading

 The first thing you'll have to do is download the FMOD Studio Programmer API for which ever platform you plan to work on.
-For this tutorial I'm going to go over setting up your environment for both Xcode on OSX and Visual Studio on Windows.
+For this tutorial I'm going to go over setting up your environment for both Xcode on OS X and Visual Studio on Windows.
 The one down side to using FMOD is that you have to sign-up for their site to download the programmer API though it's still free to use for non-commercial/educational use [(and free for commercial use if you are an indie company.)](http://www.fmod.org/sales/)

 So go to the [FMOD.org](http://www.fmod.org/download/) and click the downloads tab.
 If you scroll down past the FMOD Studio Authoring Tool you'll see the FMOD Studio Programmer's API and Low Level Programmer API.
 Click the Log In/Register button if you haven't signed in yet and it will take you to the sign in/up page.
 Once that's done head back to the [downloads page](http://www.fmod.org/download/) and get the version that's right for you.
 I'll be referring to both the Windows and Macintosh versions for this tutorial.

 ## Installation

 The installation is fairly easy and simple for both platforms.
 Just open either the .exe or .dmg and follow the steps on the screen.
 What is being installed are the libraries, headers, documentation, and examples of the API.
 Do remember where you end up installing the files though because we will be referring back to them later.
 We'll need to link our projects against the libraries and include the headers in our projects.
-Once we get through this and get everything working I do recomend looking at the examples because they can provide insight and ideas on how to utilize the FMOD API.
-And when you are working with FMOD the API documention will at least list the function calls and variables and does explain some (but not all) things going on.
-Now that we've got everything installed let's look at the steps we need to take for Visual Studio and Xcode to acutally use FMOD.
+Once we get through this and get everything working I do recommend looking at the examples because they can provide insight and ideas on how to utilize the FMOD API.
+And when you are working with FMOD the API documentation will at least list the function calls and variables and does explain some (but not all) things going on.
+Now that we've got everything installed let's look at the steps we need to take for Visual Studio and Xcode to actually use FMOD.

 ## Visual Studio

 I'm going to be starting on a blank project but you can easily add these things to an already started project to get FMOD going.
 If you are on OS X just go ahead and skip to the Xcode section unless you are planning on possible working on both systems while developing.

-So go ahead and either start a new project or open up and existing project that you want to add FMOD functionallity to.
+So go ahead and either start a new project or open up and existing project that you want to add FMOD functionality to.
 Adding FMOD to your projects is actually quite easy and you really only need to take two steps to get things working.
 So to get the FMOD API to be recognized by our project we need to both include the header files and link the libraries.
 Both of these things are done by opening up the projects properties.
 To do this in visual studio just right-click on your project and the last option in the drop down menu should be properties.

 ![Visual Studio Project Properties]({{ site.baseurl }}/assets/FmodTutorials/IDE_00.png)

-Once you have the properties window open the first thing we'll want to do is click on the **C/C++** tab under **Configuration Properites**.
+Once you have the properties window open the first thing we'll want to do is click on the **C/C++** tab under **Configuration Properties**.
 (If you've started a new project and don't see a **C/C++** tab you just need to create a new .cpp file inside your project first.)
 Inside this tab the first option to your right should be **Additional Include Directories**.
 Here is where we are going to tell Visual Studio where the FMOD header files are located.
 So hover over the input field next to that option, click the arrow to the right, and select edit.

 ![C/C++ Include Window]({{ site.baseurl }}/assets/FmodTutorials/IDE_01.png)